znarkd/Noodle/README.md

 from the dropdown.
 Try building a new screen or modifying an existing screen.
 Each screen is a different representation of the same 20,000 rows.

+Revise data elements from the various screens.
+One small edit can affect multiple data rows.

-View your own data by selecting either "Open" or "External Link."
+View and revise your own data by selecting either "Open" or "External Link."

 ### License